Professional wrestling match types: Flag match

 The flag match is essentially the professional wrestling version of capture the flag.
 For the match two flags are placed on opposite turnbuckles, each representing a specific wrestler or team of wrestlers and the objective of the match is to retrieve the opponent's flag and raise it while defending the flag in the wrestler's corner.
 If the referee is knocked down and cannot acknowledge the win, the defender can put the flag back in its place, thus resetting the match.

-Anthem match

-An Anthem match is a variation of a flag match with the added stipulation that the national anthem of the winning wrestler's or team's home country will be played in the arena after the match, similarly to a medal ceremony.
-This can be used to promote patriotism for the face wrestler or heat for the heel wrestler.

-Another variation of the Flag match can be a regular Interpromotion match between two wrestlers, each usually representing a different wrestling promotion, fighting for the right to raise the flag of their respected promotion.
-This variation was only used at ECW's November to Remember 1997 in a match between Rob Van Dam (representing WWE) vs. Tommy Dreamer (representing ECW) which ended in a no-contest.

 Handicap match

 A handicap match is any match pitting one wrestler or team of wrestlers against a team of wrestlers with numerical superiority, such as two against one or three against two.
 Normally the babyfaces are outnumbered with the heels having more members on their team to provide an unfair advantage.
 In some two-on-one handicap matches, the team with superior numbers act under tag team rules, with one person in the ring at a time.
 In others, such as tornado tag team handicap matches, all competitors are in the ring at the same time.
 In the 1980s and 1990s, handicap matches were used in preliminary matches involving large star wrestlers (usually heels), such as King Kong Bundy, Big Van Vader or Yokozuna, who – as a way to get a monster heel persona/gimmick over with the crowd – would completely dominate their opponents despite the latter's superiority in numbers.